rafaqz/Rasters.jl/README.md

 - Regions and points selected with `Between` and `Contains` select the right points or whole intervals no matter the order of the index or it's position in the cell.
-- For `Projected` mode `GRDarray` and `GDALarray` You can index in any projection you want to by setting the `usercrs` keyword on construction.
+- For `Projected` mode `GRDarray` and `GDALarray` You can index in any projection you want to by setting the `mappedcrs` keyword on construction.
 You don't even need to know the underlying projection, the conversion is handled automatically.
 This means Lat/Lon `EPSG(4326)` can be used accross all sources seamlessly if you need that.
 - Packages building on GeoData.jl can treat `AbstractGeoSeries`, `AbstractGeoStack`, and `AbstrackGeoArray` as black boxes: